tcpipuk/tcpipuk.github.io/src/conduwuit/README.md

 - Actively maintained with regular updates
 - Designed for stability and real-world use

-These guides will walk you through:

-- Setting up Conduwuit using Docker
-- Configuring the server for your needs
-- Setting up reverse proxies with either Nginx or Caddy

 ## Getting Help

 If you need assistance, you can join these Matrix rooms: